Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 ----------------------------------------------------------------------------------
 ```

-### Interpretation
+Interprete the results

-- **Coefficients**: The `coef` column shows the estimated parameters for the Weibull distribution.
+- `coef` column shows the estimated parameters for the Weibull distribution.
-- **Hazard Ratios**: The `exp(coef)` column shows the exponentiated coefficients, which can be interpreted as hazard ratios.
+- `exp(coef)` column shows the exponentiated coefficients, which can be interpreted as hazard ratios.
-- **Significance**: The `p` column indicates the statistical significance of each parameter.
+- `p` column indicates the statistical significance of each parameter.
 Parameters with low p-values (e.g., < 0.05) are considered statistically significant.

-### Conclusion

-Parametric survival models provide a powerful framework for analyzing survival data when the underlying distribution is known or can be well approximated.
-By assuming a specific distribution for survival times, these models can yield more precise estimates and predictions compared to non-parametric and semi-parametric methods.

-Does this help clarify parametric survival models for you?
-If you have any further questions or need more details, feel free to ask! 😊